pabloagn/personal-website/content/blog/what-is-dax-and-why-is-it-useful.md

 )
 ```

-## This way, we're first defining two calculated measures, and we're then defining a new expression that uses the first two as a basis, eliminating the need to repeat the code of our first expressions in the second one; we can, of course, reutilize the first expressions in any other calculation we require.
+This way, we're first defining two calculated measures, and we're then defining a new expression that uses the first two as a basis, eliminating the need to repeat the code of our first expressions in the second one; we can, of course, reutilize the first expressions in any other calculation we require

 ## Main components